 Requests from the public for sets of national or regional income limits may be referred to the HUD USER Reference Service, whose toll-free number is 1-800-245-2691.
-In addition, FY 2002 income limits are available in multiple formats on the World Wide Web (www.huduser.org\datasets\il.html).
-Questions related to how these income limits apply to the programs of State and other Federal agencies should be referred to those agencies.
-Questions concerning the methodology used to develop these income limits are addressed in the FY 2002 Income Limits Briefing Material supplied to all HUD field economists.
-This document is also available from HUD USER and posted on the income limits website.
+In addition, Fiscal Year 2005 income limits are available in multiple formats on the World Wide Web (www.huduser.org\datasets\il.html).
+Questions related to how these income limits apply to the programs of state and other federal agencies should be referred to those agencies.
+Questions concerning the methodology used to develop these income limits are addressed in the Fiscal Year 2005 Income Limits Briefing Material, which is posted on the income limits website.
 If you have questions concerning these income limits, please contact your Field Office economist.

-John C. Weicher

-Assistant Secretary for

-Housing-Federal Housing

-Commissioner, H

-Michael M. Liu

-Assistant Secretary for

-Public and Indian Housing, P
+John C. Weicher Assistant Secretary for Housing-Federal Housing Commissioner, H Michael M. Liu Assistant Secretary for Public and Indian Housing, P